-- Credit Risk the possibility that one party to a financial instrument will fail to meet its contractual obligations, causing a loss for the other party. - Liquidity Risk the possibility that the Council might not have the cash available to make contracted payments on time - Market Risk the possibility that an unplanned financial loss might arise for the Council as a result of changes in such measures as interest rate movements or equity prices.
+- Credit Risk the possibility that one party to a financial instrument will fail to meet its contractual obligations, causing a loss for the other party. - Liquidity Risk the possibility that the Council might not have the cash available to make contracted payments on time. - Market Risk the possibility that an unplanned financial loss will materialise because of changes in market variables such as interest rate movements or equity prices.